The Server section of the Site administration settings lets you control various aspects of your site's setup.

-To use spell checking within the HTML editor, you must have aspell 0.50 or later (http://aspell.net/) installed on your server.
-You must also specify the correct path to access the aspell binary.
+- Path to aspell: To use spell checking within the HTML editor, you must have aspell 0.50 or later (http://aspell.net/) installed on your server, and you must specify the correct path to accesstheaspell binary.

-A Site Administrator can specify a support name, email, and/or support page in Server > Support contact under the quick-access menu for including in the account confirmation email.
+An administrator can specify a support name, email, and/or support page in Settings > Site administration > Server > Support contact for including in the account confirmation email.

 When a user changes the email address in their profile a confirmation email is sent from the primary administrator of the site, rather than from the support email.

 The session handling page includes the following options:

 - Timeout: Once someone logs in to your Totara server, the server starts a session.
 The session data allows the server to track users as they access different pages.
 If users don’t load a new page during the amount of time set here, Totara will end their sessions and log them out.
 Be sure this time frame is long enough to cover the longest test your trainers may offer.
 If learners are logged out while they are taking a test, their responses to the test questions may be lost.

 - Cookie prefix: Most of the time, you can leave this blank, unless you are running more than one Totara site on the same server.
 In this case, you will want to customise the name of the cookie each Totara site uses to track the session.
 This enables you to be logged in to more than one Totara site at the same time.
 If you change the cookie prefix you will need to log in again, as the change takes effect immediately.

 If you enable site statistics, Totara will gather statistics about each course and for the whole site and produce graphs displaying them.

 - Select Server > Statistics from the Site Administration block.